Gowtham011224/web_Techopharm/README.md

 USE XAMPP Control panel.
 RUN APACHE AND MYSQL.

-# Check them in the content folder!!
+# Check the code for webpages in the content folder!!
+THE index page is cover.html

+# Check the database i.e back-end in the DATABASE folder!!